SAIC Mentor Connect

 Affinity Diagram

-For mentoring, it is difficult to find an available time for both mentor and mentee.
+Most students looked for mentorship in their freshmen year, but it was challenging to keep in contact.
+It is difficult to find an available time for both mentor and mentee.

 Problem Statement